 - If you have other friends who are revising, check in on one another – they’re more likely to understand what you’re going through and might appreciate the chat.

 - Your exams and your results won’t define you or what happens in the future, so try not to give yourself a hard time.
 Whatever happens, there is always a way forward.

 Get it off your chest

-If you want to talk to someone on the quiet, the CALM helpline is here to talk through whatever is on your mind.
+If you want to talk to someone on the quiet, the CALM helpline and webchat are here to talk through whatever is on your mind.

 It can be difficult to talk about exam stress with your friends, family or a medical professional.
 Here’s some ways you can start a conversation around how you’re feeling: